bndnio/concurrency-mini-problems/README.md

 And in Python, I use their built-in profiling tools.
 In particular `profile` and `cProfile` for script time, function execution times, and cpu and memory resource consumption.
-I found out and learned most from the python docs [found here](https://docs.python.org/3/library/profile.html).
+I primarily learned from the python docs
+[found here](https://docs.python.org/3/library/profile.html).

 After performing measurements on each problem,
-I analyse the different implementations by comparing and contrasting their correctness, comprehensibility, and performance.
+I analysed the different implementations by comparing and contrasting their correctness, comprehensibility, and performance.
-For some problems some of these cases are harder to make an argument for.
+For some problems, some of these cases are harder to make an argument for.
-However, in each scenario I do my best to use logic and metrics, backing them up with logical pathways or reasonable justification (which I hope is correct!).
+However, in each scenario I do my best to use logic and metrics, backing them up with reasonable justification (which I hope is correct!).

-Note on the results: all measurements have been performed on my laptop which is not running in single user mode, or in any contained environment.
+Note on the results: all measurements have been performed on my laptop which is not running in single user mode, or providing any contained environment.
 It is well understood that this isn't an ideal testing environment.
 However, for the purposes of this assignment, it is considered sufficient and relatively consistent (within the few minutes taken between tests of